Cirsium horridulum: Conservation status in the United States

 It is endangered in Connecticut, New Hampshire, and Pennsylvania.
 It is listed as threatened in Rhode Island.

 As a noxious weed

 The Cirsium genus is listed as a noxious weed in Arkansas and Iowa.

 Native American ethnobotany

 The Houma people make an infusion of the leaves and root of the plant in whiskey.
 They use it as both as an astringent, and drink it to clear phlegm from lungs and throat.
 They also eat the tender, white hearts of the plant raw.
 The Seminole use the spines of the plant as darts for their blowguns.

 Ecology

+C. horridulum is a facultative upland species that can grow in wetlands, but is usually found in non-wetland ecosystems.
+Its seeds are cypsela that are dispersed by birds and wind.

 It is a larval host to the little metalmark and the painted lady butterflies.
 Its flowers are popular for their nectar and pollen with butterflies and bumble bees.

+The leaf epidermis is enclosed by both an inner and outer cuticle, which helps minimize the risk of pathogens entering the plant.